Joha-will/aduj-visuals/README.md

 ---

 ## **Introduction**
 Welcome to my final project, ecommerce applications.
 This project was inspired by my eldest brothers passion for photography.
 Which gave me the inspiration to create a website for his photographs so that they can be accessed by different users.
-This will then enable my brothers photographs to reach a wider audience and enable users to purchase copies of his photography.
+This will then enable my brothers photographs to reach a wider audience and give users to the ability to purchase copies of his photography.

 In this README I will detail the steps I took to develop and create this project, with the use of  screen photos, images, links, charts and more.